mebeim/aoc/2020/README.md

 safe = safe_ingredients(recipes, possible_allers, recipes_with)
 ```

+The continuous checking `if ingr not in recipes[i]` is the reason we used sets
+instead of lists for recipe ingredients.

 We can simplify the innermost `for` loop above using [`any()`][py-builtin-any],
 and replacing the `for` with a simple [generator expression][py-generator-expr],
 since all it's doing is checking if the ingredient `ingr` is in any of the